This text accompanies

 3. Members agree on the following clarifications and waivers for eligible Members to authorize the use of patented subject matter in accordance with paragraphs 1 and 2:

-(b) An eligible Member may waive the requirement of Article 31(f) that authorized use under Article 31 be predominantly to supply its domestic market and may allow any proportion of the products manufactured under the authorization in accordance with this Decision to be exported to eligible Members, including through international or regional joint initiatives that aim to ensure the equitable access of eligible Members to the COVID-19 vaccine covered by the authorization.
+(c) An eligible Member may waive the requirement of Article 31(f) that authorized use under Article 31 be predominantly to supply its domestic market and may allow any proportion of the authorized use to be exported to eligible Members and to supply international or regional joint initiatives that aim to ensure the equitable access of eligible Members to the COVID-19 vaccine covered by the authorization.

-4 This includes the remuneration aspects of the WHO-WIPO-WTO Study on Promoting Access to Medical Technologies and Innovation (2020), and the Remuneration Guidelines for Non-Voluntary Use of a Patent on Medical Technologies published by the WHO (WHO/TCM/2005.1)
+4 This includes the Remuneration Guidelines for Non-Voluntary Use of a Patent on Medical Technologies published by the WHO (WHO/TCM/2005.1)

 5. For purposes of transparency, as soon as possible after the adoption of the measure, an eligible Member shall communicate to the Council for TRIPS any measure related to the implementation of this Decision, including the granting of an authorization.5

-6. An eligible Member may apply the provisions of this Decision [so that authorized uses continue no later than][until] years from the date of this Decision.
+6. An eligible Member may apply the provisions of this Decision until years from the date of this Decision.
 The General Council may extend such a period taking into consideration the exceptional circumstances of the COVID-19 pandemic.
 The General Council will review annually the operation of this Decision.

 7. Members shall not challenge any measures taken in conformity with this Decision under subparagraphs 1(b) and 1(c) of Article XXIII of the GATT 1994.

-8. [No later than six months from the date of this Decision, Members [will][shall] decide [whether to extend this decision] [on its extension] to cover the production and supply of COVID-19 diagnostics and therapeutics.]
+8. No later than six months from the date of this Decision, Members will decide on its extension to cover the production and distribution of COVID-19 diagnostics and therapeutics.

-Updates: June 18, 2022 — adding the link to the text agreed at the Ministerial Conference
+June 18, 2022 — Link to final agreed version added to the box at the top